Comber Greenway: History

 The current route of the Greenway was originally the main line of the Belfast and County Down Railway.
 The railway was in use from 1850s until 1950 when the Ulster Transport Authority closed it.
 Through the 1950s the track was lifted in phases and infrastructure, including bridges, removed.
 The remains of Neill's Hill station survive near Sandown Road behind Clara Park and Sandhill Gardens.

 In 1964 it was proposed that a section of what is now the Greenway be utilised for the M7 Motorway project.
 This motorway was not built.
 The Belfast Urban Area Plan 2001 included a proposal for a smaller-scale road along the same route, but that was never built either.

 By late in the century the Greenway had become a recreation path for walkers, cyclists etc. In 2003–04 the Knock Valley Relief Sewer was installed from Ballymacarett to Dundonald resulting in substantial excavation along the path.
 Subsequently a number of government agencies contributed funds to upgrade the Greenway with a modern hard surface, road crossings and, with the opening of the section alongside Police Headquarters, a continuous route from inner Belfast to Comber.
 It was officially opened on 8 November 2008.

 EWAY proposal

 As part of the Belfast Metropolitan Transport Plan 2015 published in November 2004, a rapid transport scheme was proposed for three routes in Belfast.
 The route to the east of the city, dubbed EWAY, proposed utilising the Greenway for either a light rail or bus link for Belfast.

 Consultants Atkins and KPMG subsequently completed a preliminary assessment of the proposals.
 Key conclusions include the preference for bus over light rail on cost grounds and the construction of much of the route along the Greenway.

 There is political support for the rapid transit but the EWAY route is contentious.
 A campaign group was formed to oppose EWAY using the Greenway and wants it rerouted along Upper Newtownards Road and increased public consultation.
 In October 2011 it was announced that EWAY would not include the Comber Greenway in its route.

+Legacy

+Van Morrison refers to the path in his song Cyprus Avenue, in the song he mentions "walking by the railroad with my cherry, cherry wine".

+The Comber Greenway Campaign is a community-driven group that look to improve and protect the Comber Greenway.
+They fought a proposal against turning the Greenway into a rapid bus route.
+They organised a "Enough is Enough" march and protest in November 2019 against dog poisonings that had occurred along the Greenway when dog food spiked with anti-freeze was found and ingested, resulting in the deaths of dogs.